bmndc/nokia-leo/README.md

 6. If you're installing the driver for the first time, an "USB Device Not Recognised" pop-up may appear.
 Exit EDL mode by removing and re-inserting the battery, then turn on the phone in EDL mode again.

-*If the driver installation takes too much time and the tool aborted it, exit Zadig, exit and re-enter EDL mode on the phone, then try to install again.*
+*If you were using the latest 2.8 version of Zadig and the driver installation takes too much time and the tool aborts it, exit Zadig, exit and re-enter EDL mode on the phone, then try to install again.
+If that still doesn't help then try to download version 2.7 instead.*

 ## Part 2: Obtaining the boot partition